markeyser/software-engineering-for-data-scientists/new-contents.md

 - Environments and reproducibility
 - Coding for reusability
 - Testing
 - Collaboration

+I forked the repository of this presentation.
+The LinkedIn profile of the speakers are interesting.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTU2NzQ1NDczLDE4MTA0NzE0NDMsLTE1Nz
-EwNDcwNCwxNjYyMzQ1NjIsLTIzNzM3MzMxMSw2OTEzODI3MjIs
-MTE2NjMyODgwNiw5NTYxNzIyNTFdfQ==
+eyJoaXN0b3J5IjpbNDI3MTk0MDM1LDk1Njc0NTQ3MywxODEwND
+cxNDQzLC0xNTcxMDQ3MDQsMTY2MjM0NTYyLC0yMzczNzMzMTEs
+NjkxMzgyNzIyLDExNjYzMjg4MDYsOTU2MTcyMjUxXX0=
 -->